 - Breakfast and dinner (+ lunch on request)

 - All ages welcome

 - Beach Nearby

 - Car not necessary

 There are 2 large suites and a two-bedroomed family suite in the main house.
 All these rooms are furnished with antique four-poster beds and dark wooden furniture.
 The lovely polished dark wood floors are beautifully contrasted by the white walls and white furnishings, and give the rooms a calm and sophisticated feel.
 The airy bathrooms come with double sinks, large shower and toilet rooms.
 These rooms have been completely renovated yet have maintained the antique style of the mansion.

-The Master Bedroom on the first floor has a large verandah overlooking the pool.
+The Master Bedroom on the first floor has a large veranda overlooking the pool.
 An intricately carved kingsize four-poster bed and other antique furniture under high ceilings make it popular for honeymooners.

 On the ground floor, the fourth room has a kingsize ebony four-poster and a single brass bed, which makes the room ideal for a family with young children.
 Extra beds and cots are available on request.
 A large covered terrace gives direct access to the garden and pool area.
 This room can, however, be rather noisy if there are people staying in the family suite above.

-From December 2009 Horathapola will also be offering the new Lodge for 4 people, which is set 20m from the main house.
-This consists of a Master Bedroom and a smaller double room, kitchen facilities, dining areas and a private open balcony.
+For those looking for something a little more private, Horathapola Lodge is set 20m from the main house, sleeping 4 people.
+This consists of a master bedroom and a smaller double room, both with antique four-poster beds (1 kingsize and 1 queensize).
+It also has kitchen facilities, outdoor dining areas and a private open balcony.

 Traditional curries are still prepared in clay pots on the firewood stove.
 Many of the ingredients are grown on the estate itself and the spices freshly picked and ground.
 Horathapola's reputation for it's food is growing and we think you'll enjoy some of the most authentic food in Sri Lanka here.